-Beginning in July 1, 2020, DBHDS launched tracking to determine the number of individuals identified during the ISP planning process as being in need of therapeutic consultation.
+Beginning on July 1, 2020, DBHDS launched tracking to determine the number of individuals identified during the ISP planning process as being in need of therapeutic consultation.
 In the FY22Q1 report, DBHDS began reviewing and displaying data on a monthly basis to indicate the number of people connected to this service within 30 days, the number not connected within 30 days, and the overall percentage connected within 30 days.
 Starting in the FY23Q1 report, DBHDS began providing data both on connecting individuals in need of this service to this service within the required 30 days, as well as on individuals that were connected to a behaviorist prior to the date of their ISP meeting and remained connected after their ISP meeting (e.g. the individual had an updated service authorization for therapeutic behavioral consultation within 30 days of the ISP meeting).
 The inclusion of people whose therapeutic behavioral services are "carrying over" from one ISP year to the next (along with people that did not have services and needed a referral) is a better reflection of the work of support coordinators to connect people with a need for this service to it within the required timeframe.
 This further provides a more complete picture about consumer need and provider capacity for this service.

 Two graphical displays are provided on the subsequent two pages of this report.
-The first display (page 4) provides data from February through June 2023 on the following: 1) number of individuals that needed this service and were connected to a behaviorist within 30 days (orange line); 2) the number of individuals that needed the service and were not connected within 30 days (blue line); and 3) the overall percentage of individuals connected to a behaviorist within 30 days (gray line).
+On both graphs, the red dashed horizontal line represents the target performance of 86%.
+The first display (page 4) provides data from July 2023 through January 2024 on the following: 1) number of individuals that needed this service and were connected to a behaviorist within 30 days (orange line); 2) the number of individuals that needed the service and were not connected within 30 days (blue line); and 3) the overall percentage of individuals connected to a behaviorist within 30 days (gray line).
 This first graph reflects performance across all regions of the state combined.
-Between February and June 2023, 71% of people needing this service were connected within 30 days.
-These data continue an improving trend in aggregate from recent reports, with performance data from those reports as follows: FY23Q3 report, 69%; FY23Q1 report, 64%; FY22Q3 report, 60%.
+Between July 2023 and January 2024, 74% of people needing this service were connected within 30 days.
+These data continue an improving trend in aggregate from recent reports, with performance data from those reports as follows: FY24Q1 report, 71%; FY23Q3 report, 69%; FY23Q1 report, 64%; FY22Q3 report, 60%.
+These data also reflect the first time that statewide performance reached 80% in a month (November 2023).